 Enhancing student employability is a key part of the student experience.
 Our employer links provide excellent networking and career opportunities, partnerships with a variety of organisations create valuable experiences for our students, while our award-winning Careers service will ensure you are planning your career from the moment you start your degree.

-Whether you’re looking to spend a year or just a semester abroad as part of your studies, Erasmus+ and Study Abroad opportunities provide a life-changing experience.
+Whether you’re looking to spend a year or just a semester abroad as part of your studies, study abroad opportunities provide a life-changing experience.

 Studying overseas during your degree broadens your cultural and social horizons.
 It enables you to explore a new country and culture, forge new friendships and develop your skills and confidence.

-- Study Abroad provides opportunities to study at partner universities in a variety of locations outside Europe, including North America, China, Japan and South Korea.
+If you wish to spend time studying overseas during your degree, we currently offer opportunities to study at partner universities in a variety of locations.
+These include Europe, North America, China, Japan and South Korea.

-Erasmus+ and Study Abroad opportunities vary on a course-by-course basis, have a competitive application process and cannot be guaranteed.
+Study abroad opportunities vary on a course-by-course basis, have a competitive application process and cannot be guaranteed.
 There are no additional tuition fees to pay if you study abroad for a year.

 A variety of other global opportunities are also available which enable you to take part in short trips overseas, some of which may be programme-based while others may be independent of your studies and take place over the summer.